Singing Makes You SmarterLearning to sing promotes structural changes in the brain that help you learn.

 A Pathway To Cancer ResearchScientists are getting closer to figuring out pathways that help cancer cells grow and divide.
 It is called the LKB1-AMPK pathway, and it leads to prolonged tumour cell survival.

-Researchers Question The Origin Of AllergiesAn article in the journal Nature on the origin of allergic responses challenges conventional views that allergy is due to our immune response going out of control.
+Researchers Question The Origin Of AllergiesAn article in the journal <em>Nature</em> on the origin of allergic responses challenges conventional views that allergy is due to our immune response going out of control.

 Specialized Pro-Resolving MediatorsSo called specialized pro-resolving mediators or spms are directly involved in helping fight infections in mice, especially when used in combination with antibiotics.

 Advances In Cystic Fibrosis ResearchResearchers say they have found two genes that are associated with a severe form of cystic fibrosis.

 The Link Between Obesity And DiabetesSome very technical news from the Harvard School of Public Health that might give us a new window into understanding why people who are overweight are more likely to have problems with diabetes.

-Seeing May Not Be BelievingAccording to a report in the journal Nature, people who are born blind and have learned to detect things by touch become quite confused if they have their site restored.
+Seeing May Not Be BelievingAccording to a report in the journal <em>Nature</em>, people who are born blind and have learned to detect things by touch become quite confused if they have their site restored.